 - Remember: Where there is rain, there may be a flood.
 Preparing for this natural disaster is still the best way to ensure survival.
 Know the history of your area when it comes to flooding.
 Preparing before a disaster strikes will give you a higher chance of survival, plus recovery will be easier and faster.
 You may even save a good portion of your property.
 It is important to note though, life matters more than any of the property you have.

 1. Build an Emergency Kit

-You can also check this out: Survival Life’s Comprehensive Checklist For A 72 Hour Survival Kit
+This is a comprehensive flood survival kit list as suggested by the American Red Cross.
+You can also check this emergency survival kit list: Survival Life’s Comprehensive Checklist For A 72 Hour Survival Kit

 2. Make a Family Communications Plan

 Communication is essential to flood survival for you and members of your family.

 3. Avoid Property Construction in a Floodplain